johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
     This is as slick as usual from Australia, but it lacks the funk of 2015 and the sparkle of 2016.
-It's good, but not amazing.
+It’s good, but not amazing.

 - country: "Albania"